 Kids are fascinated when they see common substances do uncommon things.
-One of my kids’ favorite projects is experimenting with milk and food coloring–two very common kitchen substances.
+This milk fireworks experiment does just that.

 This project is also good to teach color mixing.
 Does yellow and blue really make green?

 Between each milk fireworks experiment you’ll want to change out the milk, or mix up the milk and food coloring.
 (Changing the milk works best)